cpmcdona/cpmcdona.github.io/_pages/people.md

 ---
+title:  "People"
+layout: archive
 permalink: /people/
-title: "McDonald Lab Group"
-excerpt: "People"
 author_profile: true
-redirect_from:
-  - /people/
-  - /people.html
+comments: true
 ---

 This is a page not in the menu.
 You can use markdown in this page.